 Keywords: UBP 301, UBP 301 supplier, Kainate, receptor, antagonists, Glutamate, Receptors, iGluR, Ionotropic, UBP301, 1766, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for UBP 301 include:

 Cassé et al (2012) Glutamate controls tPA recycling by astrocytes, which in turn influences glutamatergic signals.
 J Neurosci 32 5186 PMID: 22496564

 Do you know of a great paper that uses UBP 301 from Tocris?
-If so please let us know.
+Please let us know.